To repatriate every American service member who has not come home.

 with identifying American prisoners of war and missing in action from

-World War Two within the Palau Islands.
+World War Two in Western Pacific Islands.
 This effort is done through

 detailed research and exploration while consistently coordinating with